FlossWare/nexus-java/README.md

 # nexus
-Command line too to interact with Sonatype Nexus
+Command line tool to interact with Sonatype Nexus